 Other frameworks for eCommerce backend development

 We’ve just examined the most user-friendly platforms for building ecommerce backend software.
 They provide simple interfaces, quick features, and popular solutions out of the box.
 However, there are also more sophisticated frameworks like Laravel, Symphony and others.
 They provide more customizations, but every, even the most wide-spread feature (like product management), will have to be developed from scratch.
 For example, Laravel is convenient for building an eCommerce backend if you require extensive customization, scalability, and have the resources for custom development.
-Its modular and scalable architecture makes it convenient for developers to implement custom order calculators and other complex business logic.
+Its modular and scalable architecture makes it convenient for developers to implement custom order calculators and other complex business logic within a specific system tailored to their needs.

 Need more details about Laravel-based development?